prerna299/ID-CARD-DETECTION/README.md

 The goal of this project is to recognize a ID Card on a photo, cut it out using semantic segmentation and to transform the perspective so that you get a frontal view of the ID Card.

+## Problem Statement
+In many real-world scenarios, ID cards are photographed with cluttered backgrounds, varying lighting, or partial occlusions.
+This makes it difficult for OCR systems or verification platforms to process them accurately.

+Goal:
+Build a system that accurately segments ID cards from an image so they can be processed further.

+## Technologies used
+Language - Python
+Deep Learning - PyTorch
+Computer Vision - OpenCV

 ## Additional Information
 Dataset: [MIDV-500](https://arxiv.org/abs/1807.05786)